 Provision of Services.
-Table 4 highlights the provision of services as a key livelihood activity for bystanders, accompanied by their respective factor scores.
+Table 4 highlights the provision of services as a key livelihood activity for male bystanders, accompanied by their respective factor scores.
 Personal grooming services, such as haircutting or manicures, score the highest at 0.744, showcasing their significance in this category.
 Massage and wellness services provided for a fee follow with a factor score of 0.661.
 Offering transportation services using bicycles or motorbikes, such as bike taxis or "habal-habal," has a factor score of 0.503.
 Lastly, serving as a public utility vehicle (PUV) barker scores 0.44.
 These factor scores demonstrate the varied yet impactful contributions of these activities in generating income.

-The activities in the rotated matrix illustrate how bystanders leverage specialized skills and resources to address community needs and earn income.
+The activities in the rotated matrix illustrate how male bystanders leverage specialized skills and resources to address community needs and earn income.
 Personal grooming services like haircutting and manicures cater to immediate, low-cost grooming needs, often in informal settings.
 Massage and wellness services provide affordable relaxation and therapeutic options to passersby.
 Transportation services using bicycles or motorbikes fill crucial mobility gaps, offering an accessible alternative in areas with limited formal transportation options.
 Serving as a PUV barker ensures efficient passenger coordination, highlighting the role of interpersonal skills in streamlining urban mobility.

 These findings align with Carré and Chen's (2020) assertion that skill-based, informal services are especially valuable in underserved areas, where they meet essential needs that formal markets overlook.
 Similarly, the International Labour Organization (2018) emphasizes the role of informal transportation services in enhancing mobility within low-income communities.
-The inclusion of transportation-related activities in this study underscores the adaptability of bystanders in fulfilling local demands.
+The inclusion of transportation-related activities in this study underscores the adaptability of male bystanders in fulfilling local demands.
 Collectively, this research reinforces the idea that informal service provision not only offers cost-effective alternatives but also bridges critical gaps in formal service markets, contributing significantly to urban livelihoods.

 Item Attributes Factor Score Dimensions 24 I offer transportation services using a bicycle or motorbike (e.g., bike taxi, 'habal-habal').
-0.503 30 I serve as a PUV barker.
-0.44 Provision of I provide personal grooming services (e.g., haircutting, manicures) Services 13 in informal settings.
-0.744 16 I provide massage or wellness services to passersby for a fee.
-0.661
+0.50 30 I serve as a PUV barker.
+0.44 Provision of Services 13 I provide personal grooming services (e.g., haircutting, manicures) in informal settings.
+0.74 Scrvices